carbon-design-system/carbon/src/components/tooltip/README.md

 ### Definition tooltip

 This tooltip variation is for regular use case of tooltip, e.g. giving the user more text information about something, like defining a word.
-This works better than interactive tooltip in regular use cases because info icon used in interactive tooltip gets really busy when it’s used several times on a page.
+This works better than the interactive tooltip in regular use cases because the info icon used in interactive tooltip can be repetitive when it’s shown several times on a page.
 This tooltip variation does not use any JavaScript.
 If there are actions a user can take in the tooltip (e.g. a link or a button), use the main variation.

 | Selector                           | Description                                           |
 | ---------------------------------- | ----------------------------------------------------- |